Liverpool Garston: Historic

 1950–1955: The County Borough of Liverpool wards of Aigburth, Allerton, Childwall, Garston, Little Woolton, and Much Woolton.

 1955–1983: The County Borough of Liverpool wards of Aigburth, Allerton, St Mary's, Speke, and Woolton.

 1983–1997: The City of Liverpool wards of Allerton, Netherley, St Mary's, Speke, Valley, and Woolton.

 1997–2010: The City of Liverpool wards of Allerton, Grassendale, Netherley, St Mary's, Speke, Valley, and Woolton.

 The constituency was one of five covering the city of Liverpool, covering the southern part of the city.
 As well as Garston, it contained areas such as Allerton, Netherley, Speke and Woolton.
 Liverpool John Lennon Airport was located in the constituency.

 The Liverpool Garston seat was abolished at the 2010 general election following boundary changes.
-It was replaced with a new Garston and Halewood constituency, also covering part of the Knowsley borough.
+It was replaced with a new Garston and Halewood constituency, which also covered part of the Knowsley borough.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the re-established constituency was defined as being composed of the following wards of the City of Liverpool as they existed on 1 December 2020:
+Further to the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the re-established constituency was defined as being composed of the following wards of the City of Liverpool as they existed on 1 December 2020: